-Jeffrey Lang keeps a busy schedule performing and teaching in the greater New York-Philadelphia area.
-A graduate of the Juilliard School, he holds the positions of associate principal horn of The Philadelphia Orchestra and principal horn of the American Symphony Orchestra.
-Formerly principal horn of the Israel Philharmonic, he has performed as guest principal horn of the Bavarian Radio Orchestra, the New York City Opera Orchestra, and the Orpheus Chamber Orchestra.
-He has also performed with the New York Philharmonic and the Metropolitan Opera.
+Jeffrey Lang is an orchestral horn player, educator, and studio musician in the Greater New York-Philadelphia area.
+He is the associate principal horn of The Philadelphia Orchestra and is currently on the faculties of Bard College, Temple University, and the Curtis Institute of Music.
+Formerly principal horn of the Israel Philharmonic and the American Symphony Orchestra, he has also performed as guest principal horn of the Bavarian Radio Orchestra, the New York City Opera Orchestra, and the Orpheus Chamber Orchestra.

-Mr. Lang has developed an active horn studio at Vassar College, and he is currently on the faculty of Temple University and Bard College.
-He has appeared as soloist with such conductors as Zubin Mehta, Myung-Whun Chung, Kurt Masur, and Leon Botstein.
-Mr. Lang’s chamber music performances at home and abroad have included concerts with Bella Davidovitch, Diane Walsh, Simone Dinnerstein, the Israel Piano Trio, the Wister Quartet, Rolf Schulte, Melvin Chen, Richard Wilson, the Canadian Brass, and members of The Philadelphia Orchestra.
-Mr. Lang has also participated in the Kingston Chamber Music Festival, Bard Rediscoveries, OK Mozart, and the Spoleto Festival.
+Mr. Lang studied at the Juilliard School and Temple University.
+He has recently given master classes in Israel, Finland, Korea, China, and the United States.
+He has appeared as soloist with such conductors as Zubin Mehta, Myung-Whun Chung, Kurt Masur, Cristian Măcelaru, and Rossen Milanov.
+Chamber music performances at home and abroad have included concerts with Bella Davidovich, Diane Walsh, Simone Dinnerstein, Melvin Chan, Natalie Zhu, Juliette Kang, the Israel Piano Trio, the Wister Quartet, the Canadian Brass, the Philadelphia Chamber Ensemble, and the Chamber Music Society of Lincoln Center.
+He has participated in the Kingston Chamber Music Festival, Bard Summerscape, OK Mozart, and the Spoleto Festival.

 Mr. Lang lives in New Jersey with his wife, Finnish cellist Elina Snellman-Lang, and their two sons, Johannes and Markus.